Seteeri/Particle/README.md

 As much as a Lisp Machine from scratch would be intriguing, for it to be actual useful would be highly energy intensive and fundamentally require commercial support; even then, only with specialized hardware could it be remotely competitive with existing technology.
 So I believe a more pragmatic approach from the top-down by building a userspace will allow us to get there.

 Currently, plans are to initially support Linux and Android.
-Once Pil21 is done, a native solution can be provided for Windows and Mac/iOS platforms.
-Until then, a web interface may be developed in lieu of for those sytems.
+Windows requires WSL or virtualization; Mac requires the latter.
+Once Pil21 is done, a native solution can be provided.
+Until then, a HTML/WebGL interface may be developed in conjunction.

 I do have the Pinephone on the way so I will also be testing it on that device to hopefully develop a mobile interface and any other devices I can get my hands on...